Quantum loop groups for arbitrary quivers: Shuffle algebras

 \begin{theorem} We have $\CS^\pm = \oCS^\pm$, and the pairings \eqref{eqn:descended pairing} and \eqref{eqn:descended pairing opposite} coincide.

 \end{theorem}

 Before we delve into proving Theorem \ref{thm:equal}, let us note that it states that

 for an arbitrary $R \in \CV^-$.
 The first $\in$ above is an issue of the Laurent polynomial $R$ lying in a certain ideal, while the second $\in$ above involves checking that $R$ is annihilated by a collection of linear maps.
-Explicitly, if $\bn \in \nn$ denotes the (negative of the) degree of $R$, then one needs to choose a linear spanning set
+Explicitly, if $\bn \in \nn$ denotes the (negative of the) degree of $R$, let us choose a linear spanning set

 (where $p_{i_1,\dots,i_n}$ are Laurent polynomials, and $[\dots]_{\text{ct}}$ denotes the constant term in the variables $z_1,\dots,z_n$).
 If we relabel the variables according to \eqref{eqn:relabeling}, then \eqref{eqn:generator explicit} is equivalent to the symmetric Laurent polynomial identity